 Meals at Ikuka are taken in the communal dining area.
 The camp also offers a bar, a welcoming lounge, and upstairs, a library and chill-out area, complete with comfortable floor cushions.
 The swimming pool at Ikuka offers fantastic views across the savannah, and along with its deck is the perfect place to relax after a morning game drive.

 Game drives at Ikuka Safari Camp take place in 4WD open-sided vehicles, and are personalized according to guests' preferences.
 All game drives are located within Ruaha National Park, and will offer the chance to spot a diverse array of wildlife including lion, kudu, wild dog and elephant.
 Great for birders, the park is also home to over 500 species of bird.
 Walking safaris are also available at Ikuka, which are led by owner Mark Sheridan-Johnson, and give guests the chance to explore the Ikuka flats.
 Mark is a published wildlife photographer, so will be on hand to give tips on how to get the best out of each photo opportunity!

 Ikuka Safari Lodge is located on the Mwagusi Escarpment 6 miles / 10 kilometers north of the Mwagusi River, within the Ruaha National Park in Southern Tanzania.

 When to go

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
-June to October is the long dry season, and the short rains are in November and December, much lighter than the long rains.
-January and February are again dry (the short dry season) so this is another good time to visit.
+June to October is the long dry season, typically considered the best months for game-viewing as the wildlife is more concentrated around water sources and the grass is grazed and trampled down.
+Selous and southern Tanzania is typically hot and humid from December to May, without a dry period to break up the rains, so travel is not recommended during the British winter months.
 Ikuka Safari Camp is open year-round, except April and May.